GarrettGunnell/Data-Structures-Handbook/array.md

 # Array

-An array(in this case, a dynamic array like a vector in C + + or a list in Python), is an ordered collection of data.
+An array(in this case, a dynamic array like a vector in C++ or a list in Python), is an ordered collection of data.

 ## In Memory